 Surfacing suspicious activity or entities is just the beginning of your AML compliance process.
-Reviewing, investigating, and determining if a transaction is criminal activity is a critical part of financial crime due diligence.
+Reviewing, investigating and determining if a transaction is a criminal activity is a critical part of financial crime due diligence.

-A good case management solution helps you make the right decisions about suspicious activity.
+A good AML case management solution helps you make the right decisions about suspicious activities.
 A great case management solution helps you do it faster and easier.
 It should also save you time, money and resources.
+Advanced case management tools are the backbone of Alessa.

-Alessa uses decision learning to continuously refine and advance alert management, leading to better results and less false positives.
+Alessa uses decision learning to continuously refine and advance alert management, leading to better results and fewer false positives.
 Alert thresholds and parameters are configurable to your specific business needs.

-Streamlined for powerful efficiency.
-With Alessa, workflows are automated for fast, seamless case investigation, escalation and resolution.
-You also have the ability to design and structure the workflows that work for your team.
+Streamlined for powerful efficiency, with Alessa, your workflows are automated for fast, seamless case investigation, escalation and resolution.
+You can also design and structure workflows to work for your team’s specific needs.

-Collaboration across the business.
 Getting the information to the right people on your team or across the organization is critical to successful case management in AML compliance.
-Alessa is built for collaboration, communication and team-based processes.
+Alessa is built to make collaboration, communication and team-based processes easier.

-Clear, concise dashboards.
-Alessa’s industry-leading visualization tools means you have greater insights into all compliance activity in your organization.
+Alessa’s industry-leading visualization tools mean you have greater insights into all compliance activity in your organization.
 You also have on-demand access to reports and information required for audits.

-Flexible, custom workflows.
-Permissions can be set for accessing, creating, or deleting resources.
+Permissions can be set for accessing, creating or deleting resources.
 You can also define user and role access rights to platform features and resources down to the data point level.

 - A suspicious transaction is detected in real-time and an alert is created

-- The alert is assessed by your organizations screening criteria and assigned to a compliance team member
+- The alert is assessed by your organizations’ triaging criteria and assigned to a compliance team member

 - The transaction is reviewed and confirmed as suspicious, and an investigation begins